GIGA-AnimalGenomics-BLV/Public/PIC/R/README.md

 ## INTRODUCTION

-This R package contains the ``PIC()`` wrapper function which detects integration sites (IS) and computes the relative abundance of the corresponding clone.
+This R package contains the ``PIC()`` wrapper function which detects integration sites (IS) and computes the relative abundances of the corresponding clones.
 The following arguments are required:

-* **STRINGENT:** Only the best mapping position of each read (PRIMARY)
+* **STRINGENT:** Only the best mapping position of each read (= primary alignment)
 * **ALL:** Report up to 11 mapping position per read

 |VARIABLE|TYPE|DEFINITION|